preetkulkarni/rag-chatbot/README.md

 ## Description

-This project leverages a state-of-the-art Retrieval-Augmented Generation (RAG) pipeline to analyze complex insurance policies.
+This project leverages a Retrieval-Augmented Generation (RAG) pipeline to analyze complex insurance policies.
 Upload a policy, ask a question about a claim scenario, and receive a confident, verifiable verdict—Approved, Not Approved, or Insufficient Information—based strictly on the text within the document.